Question

 Navigate to Google Scholar, which can be found under "G" in "Find a Database".
 Here you simply search for the article in which you are interested.
 Under the link, you can see the number of times the article has been cited.

-Please keep in mind that these methods may not produce a complete list of all times an article is cited because each searches different databases and sources.
+Please note: these methods may not produce a complete list of all times an article is cited because each searches different databases and sources.

 For more information